MarmoriPelaa/GTPatcher-Android/README.md

 # Notes
 - After patching, you have to sign the apk in order to install it on android.
-- Please do not create issues about no sound playing.
+- ~~Please do not create issues about no sound playing.
 There is no way to fix this at it's current state.
 The cause could be a fake signature that some apps use.
-I will look forward to it.
+I will look forward to it.~~ This should now be fixed, but if it doesn't work for you, please don't create new issues about it.
 - Tested only with ip addresses that are 14 characters in length.
 It should also work on less, but not more.
 - Tested on Eclipse IDE.
 # Usage